taoteg/sparse-checkout-submodule-test/README.md

 # To see the repo files again, disable the sparse-checkout.
 $ git sparse-checkout disable

-# They are all back (plus your new project.env file):
+# All files are now back:
 $ tree
 .
 ├── also-not-in-sparse